Aryabhatiya

 Aryabhatiya (IAST: Āryabhaṭīya) or Aryabhatiyam (Āryabhaṭīyaṃ), a Sanskrit astronomical treatise, is the magnum opus and only known surviving work of the 5th century Indian mathematician Aryabhata.
-Philosopher of astronomy Roger Billard estimates that the book was composed around 510 CE based on historical references it mentions.
+Historian of astronomy Roger Billard estimates that the book was composed around 510 CE based on historical references it mentions.

 Structure and style

 Aryabhatiya is written in Sanskrit and divided into four sections; it covers a total of 121 verses describing different moralitus via a mnemonic writing style typical for such works in India (see definitions below):